Minor in Wildlife Biology and Management

 Program Overview

-The Wildlife Biology and Management minor provides students with foundational knowledge in wildlife conservation, ecology, and species-specific biology, preparing them for careers in conservation, resource management, and ecological research.
-It’s a great way to stand out on the job market and expand your skills in wildlife conservation, habitat restoration, and land management.
-Please reach out to CAFEadvising@uky.edu if you have questions about this program.
+The Wildlife Biology and Management minor provides students with foundational knowledge in wildlife conservation, ecology, and species-specific biology – an ideal way to boost your resume if you are majoring in animal sciences, biology, environmental sciences, forestry, or related fields.
+It’s a great way to stand out in the job market and expand your skills in ecological systems, biodiversity, and wildlife management.

 FIND OUT EXACTLY